- Strategy Maps and Strategy Mapping

 “Our Balanced Scorecard roll out has been fantastic in helping with conversations and dialogue.
 It has forced our managers to think more strategically and talk to their teams about what is important.” – Chris Ingram, Operations Director, Adepta.

-A stepping stone to the benefits of fourth generation balanced scorecards
+Strategy maps: a stepping stone to the benefits of fourth generation balanced scorecards

 If you are using strategy maps you are starting to do third generation balanced scorecard thinking; a form of thinking that enables you to systematically manage your strategy and its execution.